puppetlabs-operations/puppet-puppet/README.md

 about `10` nodes if the wind doesn't blow too hard.

 If, however, the moon is in the next phase then you probably want to use something that scales a bit more.
-Your options are nginx/unicorn, apache/passenger, or nginx/thin (but thin support in this module is deprecated because nobody seems to be using it).
+Your options are nginx/unicorn or apache/passenger.

 #### Nginx/Unicorn Master
 The most basic setup would look something like: